zardoz-ilbarbaro/AA/README.md

 # AA
-arch linux + alis ISO from Erik Dubois idea
+arch linux + alis ISO from an idea by Erik Dubois (alis from picodotdev)